Lia Siegelman

 lily-dove.github.io

 With my research, I seek to better understand and constrain the role of the ocean in the global carbon cycle.
 I am broadly interested in how mesoscale and submesoscale dynamics, particularly in the Southern Ocean, affect the efficiency with which carbon dioxide can be transferred from the atmosphere to the deep ocean.
-I approach these questions by using in situ observations from autonomous vehicles and numerical models to study interactions between ocean physics and biogeochemistry.
+I use in situ observations from autonomous vehicles and numerical models.
 Outside of work, I engage high school students with the wonderful world of climate science through outreach in Providence Public Schools.

 Past Lab Members